 Introduction

-In this document we describe how to use the R library epimod.
+In this document, we describe how to use the R library epimod.
 In details, epimod implements a new general modeling framework to study epidemiological systems, whose novelties and strengths are:

 1. the use of a graphical formalism to simplify the model creation phase;